Skip to main content

 Encryption.

-Application layer
+Application layer (at rest)

 Key management